marioplumbarius/abstract-data-types/README.md

 # Abstract Data Type - ADT
 **It is a mathematical specification of a set of data and the set of operations that can be performed on the data.**

+- It is defined based on its behavior rather than its implementation.

 - It simplifies the task of specifying an algorithm if you can denote the operations you need without having to think at the same time about how the operations are performed.

 - Since there are usually many ways to implement an ADT, it might be useful to write an algorithm that can be used with any of the possible implementations.